ddarmon/sfinsc-day1/README.md

 ![Alt Text](https://raw.githubusercontent.com/ddarmon/sfinsc-day1/master/graphics/degree-dist.png)

-> **Exercise:** Does the degree distribution look like a 'power law'?
+> **Explore:** Does the degree distribution look like a 'power law'?
 How would you tell?

 Gephi computes the in-degree and out-degree for each node in the network.
 After you compute a node-wise statistic, you can view that statistic for each node as a new column in the Data Laboratory panel: